SGOVINDP/SQL_Projects_Collection/README.md

 ## License
 By contributing to this project, you agree that your contributions will be licensed under the MIT License.
 Your cooperation is vital in ensuring a collaborative and open environment.

-I appreciate your interest in this project and look forward to creating impactful Data Management together!

 ---

-Thank you for your interest in the SQL Projects!
-Feel free to connect me at snehakasat24@gmail.com
+I appreciate your interest in this project and look forward to creating impactful Data Management together!<br>Feel free to connect me at snehakasat24@gmail.com